-Scotch Corner Richmond is developing Scotch Corner Designer Village, a new retail and leisure destination in the north of England, UK.
+Scotch Corner Richmond is developing the Scotch Corner Designer Village, a new retail and leisure destination in the North of England, UK.
 The project development received planning consent in January 2015.

-Major enabling and infrastructure works related to the Scotch Corner Designer Village are underway at the project site.
-The retail and leisure destination project involves an investment of £90m ($114m) in the first phase, with opening expected in 2021.
+The retail and leisure destination project involves an investment of £90m ($114m) in the first phase and opening is expected in 2023.

-The facility is projected to be one of the top six outlet centres in the UK in terms of expected visitor spend.
-The plans for the next phase of the project development will be submitted in the coming months.
+The facility is projected to be one of the top six outlet centres in the UK in terms of expected visitor spending.

 Scotch Corner Designer Village location

 Spanning 250,000ft², the retail centre is located at the Scotch Corner junction (Junction 53) of the A1(M) and A66 in North Yorkshire, UK.

 The location is the gateway to nearby areas such as the Yorkshire Dales and the North Yorkshire Moors National Parks.

 The site is 20 minutes away from the Teesside International Airport and 15 minutes away from Darlington train station.

 Phase one of the shopping complex will include 92 retail and dinning outlets.
 The first phase will involve 25 acres of development while the second phase will include the wider 100–acre site comprising retail, outdoor, and indoor facilities.